dhennyacampos/testsmellspreventionguidelines/guidelineevaluation.md

 2. Simulate the asynchronous processing by waiting for 3 seconds.
 3. Verify that the `isEmailSent` method of the `AsyncService` class returns true, indicating that the email was sent.

-> Note that the Assertion Roulette and Unknown Test test smells can occur in any of the tasks but they cannot occur in the same task.
-> If the developer uses two assertions without explanation messages, it will result in an Assertion Roulette test smell.
-> If the developer does not use assertions, it will result in an Unknown Test test smell.
-> Therefore, the correct way is to use assertions with an explanatory message.

 <p align="center">
  <h2>Calculator Task</h2>
 </p>